ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 ---
-title: 'REACT SPA: Tornado Action'
+title: "REACT SPA: Tornado Action"
-subtitle: 'Log 1: getting off the ground'
+subtitle: "Log 1: getting off the ground"
-date: 'September 13, 2021'
+date: "September 19, 2021"
-author: 'Ephraim Smith'
+author: "Ephraim Smith"
-keywords: 'tornado severe weather historical weather heatmap google maps'
+keywords: "tornado severe weather historical weather heatmap google maps"
-description: ''
+description: ""
 ---

 ### WHAT AM I DONG

-Alright.
-So, a few months ago I left my full-time gig as a QA Engineer to focus on getting my first dev job.
-I know.
-'Crazy'.
-'Dumb'.
-Whatever.
-But you'd be amazed at how much can get accomplished when you're not chasing dangled carrots everyday;)

-The last few months have been awesome.
-I've been learning about business, physical AND mental fitness, algo-trading, spending wayyy more time with the family, and going deep in **JavaScript** and **React** / **React Native**.
-But now it's time to go back to getting paid to learn.

-Unfortunately, like a lot of devs I have a boneyard full of unfinished apps (aka: private repos).
-Mainly because I quickly lose interest in practice or tutorial projects.
-Yes, writing code is the only way to get good at writing code.
-But for me, that code has to be more than just an exercise.
-It has to serve a real purpose or solve a real problem, preferably for me:) With that in mind I'm taking a new approach moving forward.
-Full-scale, full-stack apps only.
-For this first one I'm building both web and native mobile versions. (want to get some more 1-on-1 time with React) After this project, it's gonna be all React Native.

-If you work out or have ever played sports, you've heard the phrase 'it\'s all about the reps.'
-Painful, meaningful reps.
-If I start designing, developing, and deploying full-scale apps over and over again, I'm either going to get hired or start making my own money. _( ..as long as the funds don't run out first:P )_
+Like a lot of devs, I have a boneyard full of unfinished apps.
+Those projects you start with the intention of finishing over the weekend.
+But, inevitabley you find yourself in the repo settings with your tail between your legs changing the visibility to 'private'.

+To get better results moving forward, I needed a way to hold myself accountable.
+The whole 'learning in public' thing is becoming pretty common so I figured there must be something to it.
+What better way to incentivise completing a project than by telling everyone in internetland that's what you're going to do?

+1. Instead of building a bunch of throw-away apps for the sake of practice, build and maintain a couple BIG ones so I can focus on the tech. (and maybe generate some income)
+2. Build them where everyone can see to increase the speed of the feedback loop. ie. exploit how much people love pointing out other's mistakes;)

+So here we go..

 ### WHY TORNADOES?

-I'm not a weather 'nut' or wannabe meteoroligist (<-- had to Google how to even spell it) so why Tornadoes?
-Because despite the former, tornadoes are badass and there are tons of publicly-available weather-related web services.
-(Bonus: http proxy hacks need not apply as most of them allow cross-origin requests)

-The original high-level purpose of this project was to simply demo my ability to consume an API and display it in a 'non-visually-offensive' way with React.
+I'm not secretly trying to become a meteorologist.
+Fuck, I had to Google how to spell it.
+Tornadoes are cool though.
+And over the last couple years I noticed that government agencies have tons of free, open-source datasets.

+The gameplan for Tornado Action is to focus on visuals and the UI.
+Maps, charts, alerts, modals, etc.

 ### V1 FEATURES

+When I first came up with the idea for Tornado Action, my initial plan was to just 'consume and display some API data'.
+Let's just say it got away from me in a hurry.
+Here's what I'm thinking so far:

 #### | Search Functionality